 Students are expected to come to school every day, on time, ready to learn and in full uniform.
-If parents believe that there is a good medical reason for a student not to comply with the uniform code, a medical note from a GP or hospital supporting this is required.
+If parents/carers believe that there is a good medical reason for a student not to comply with the uniform code, a medical note from a GP or hospital supporting this is required.
+This will be reviewed regularly.
+When a student has evidence supporting the need for adjusted footwear, the footwear must be all black, unbranded trainers.